Saudi-led intervention in the Yemeni civil war: Naval role

 Egypt and Saudi Arabia committed warships to support coalition operations.
 Somalia offered its airspace and territorial waters.
 Four Egyptian Navy vessels steamed toward the Gulf of Aden after operations began.
 Riyadh requested access to Somali airspace and waters to carry out operations.
 On 27 March, the Egyptian military said a squadron of Egyptian and Saudi warships took up positions at the Bab al-Mandab strait.
 The Saudi military threatened to destroy any ship attempting to make port.

 The Royal Saudi Navy evacuated diplomats and United Nations staff from Aden to Jeddah on 28 March.

 Witnesses told Reuters that Egyptian warships bombarded Houthi positions as they attempted to advance on Aden on 30 March.
 Warships again fired on Houthi positions at Aden International Airport on or about 1 April.

 Djibouti foreign minister Mahmoud Ali Youssouf said the Houthis placed heavy weapons and fast attack boats on Perim and a smaller island in the Bab al-Mandab strait.
-He warned that "the prospect of a war in the strait of Bab al-Mandab is a real one" and said the weapons posed "a big danger" to his country, commercial shipping traffic, and military vessels.
+He warned "the prospect of a war in the strait of Bab al-Mandab is a real one" and said the weapons posed "a big danger" to his country, commercial shipping traffic, and military vessels.
 He called on the coalition to clear the islands, which he said included missiles and long-range cannons.

 On 4 April, Egyptian President Abdel Fattah el-Sisi called protecting Red Sea shipping and securing the Bab al-Mandab "a top priority for Egypt's national security".

 On 15 April, coalition spokesman Saudi Brigadier General Ahmed Al-Asiri, said that its warships were focusing on protecting shipping routes and screening ships heading to port for shipments intended for the Houthis.

 The US Navy provided support to the naval blockade, halting and searching vessels suspected of carrying Iranian arms to the Houthis.
 On 21 April, the United States announced it was deploying warships to Yemeni waters to monitor Iranian ships.
 The US in particular noted a convoy of Iranian vessels, which US authorities said could potentially be carrying weapons to Houthi fighters in contravention of UN sanctions.
 The US reported that the Iranian convoy reversed course on 23 April.